 It was in the spring of 1912 that a 38-year-old country trainer by the name of Frank ‘Sandy’ Marsden of Doughboy Hollow, outside Murrurundi – Ben Hall country – bought rail tickets to Sydney.
 He had just sold out of his Bloomfield-street house and stables in Gunnedah for £300 and was prepared to gamble it all on a chance in the big smoke.
 Not that Marsden was entirely a stranger to the city.
 Although he was born in Murrurundi in 1874, as noted in an earlier chapter, when just a 14-year-old boy he had ridden a double at the very first race meeting conducted at Warwick Farm in March 1889.
 Moreover, a crack footballer later in his youth, he had represented the northern district of New South Wales in several big matches in Sydney.
 Increasing weight during his late teenage years soon put an end to any thoughts of a career in a jockey’s saddle, and Marsden had taken his horsemanship and gone a-droving instead before later turning to horse-training in Gunnedah.

 When it comes to the training of racehorses, the good men emerge slowly over time; the great ones seem to arrive in an instant.
 It has always been thus.
 In the spring of 1885 when the health of Michael Fennelly failed, Tom Payten stepped into the breach at Newmarket and proceeded to win the Derby with Nordenfeldt, thereby launching his own successful career.
 In the spring of 1900 came the turn of Jim Scobie to step into the pages of history when he swept all before him with a stable brimful of champions, including victories in both Derbies and the Melbourne Cup with the likes of Maltster and Clean Sweep.
-The year 1920 marked the arrival of another man upon the scene whose genius for training, if not his thirst for ambition, warranted comparison with those two aforementioned greats.
+The year 1920 marked the arrival of another man upon the scene whose genius for training, if not his quest for fame, warranted comparison with those two aforementioned greats.
 His name was Fred Williams.